vladgalafm/OptimalRedundancy/README.md

 ## How to use program

-Page with program is available via <a href="https://vladgalafm.github.io/OptimalRedundancy/en/" target="_blank">this link</a>.
+Page with program is available via [this link](https://vladgalafm.github.io/OptimalRedundancy/en/).

 To get solution for your task, you should: